markcromwell/short-story-gen-cli/docs/editorial-mvp-roadmap.md

 ---

-## **NEXT MVP: Stage 4 - Enhanced Analysis Editors**
+## **NEXT MVP: Stage 5 - User Experience & Workflow Enhancements**

-**What**: Add ContinuityEditor and StyleEditor for deeper content analysis **Why**: Current system works well, but specialized editors will significantly improve quality **When**: Start immediately - 2-3 weeks to completion **Impact**: Better story quality, higher user satisfaction, more comprehensive analysis
+**What**: Improve usability with interactive editing, progress visualization, and batch processing **Why**: Current system works well, but user experience can be significantly enhanced **When**: Start immediately - 2-3 weeks to completion **Impact**: Better user satisfaction, faster workflows, more intuitive experience

 **Deliverables**:
-- ContinuityEditor for character/plot consistency
+- Interactive editing mode with real-time feedback
+- Progress visualization and status reporting
-- StyleEditor for POV/voice analysis
+- Batch processing for multiple stories
-- Enhanced quality metrics
+- Custom quality profiles and revision strategies
 - Performance optimizations

 This roadmap has been updated to reflect the actual implementation status.
-The original MVP plan was significantly exceeded with a complete iterative editorial system.</content>
+Stage 4 (Enhanced Analysis Editors) has been completed with ContinuityEditor and StyleEditor implementations.</content>
 <parameter name="filePath">c:\Users\markc\Projects\short-story-gen-cli\docs\editorial-mvp-roadmap.md